 Getting there Address: 1074 Budapest, Dohany utca 2. - take subway M1 (yellow) / M2 (red) / M3 (blue) to Deak ter station, then walk on Karoly korut towards Astoria. - take subway M2, tram 47, 49 or bus 7, 78 to Astoria station, then walk on Karoly korut towards Deak ter. - the Dohany Synagogue is at walking distance from the downtown hotels Ritz Carlton, Marriott, Boscolo and the famous pedestrian shopping street called Vaci utca.

 Opening hours of the Dohany Great Synagogue and Hungarian Jewish Museum (last entry is 1 hour before closing time):

-The Dohany street Synagogue and the Hungarian Jewish Museum are CLOSED HALF DAY (last entry 1 hour before closing time) or FULL DAY in 2019 on the below dates:
+The Dohany street Synagogue and the Hungarian Jewish Museum are CLOSED HALF DAY (last entry 1 hour before closing time) or FULL DAY in 2022 on the below dates:

 MARCH 15 closed.